fbpx

 Tip: Start by implementing a friendly company policy that allows employees to voice their concerns and feel heard and understood.
 This will enable you to address any internal strife in a professional manner and reduce the chances of individuals complaining on review sites.

-However, if your company is already receiving from bad reviews from former employees, be sure to a reply to these reviews and show you care about your employees and are working on improving the situation.
+However, if your company is already receiving bad reviews from former employees, be sure to reply to these reviews and show you care about your employees and are working on improving the situation.
 When doing so, it’s important to be sincere and transparent about how you will go about fixing the problem.
 People appreciate good intentions, but they also want to see results!

 In conclusion